Top 9 Cars That Hold Their Value

 As cars age, they slowly lose value.
 What cars in 2020 lose the least amount of value?

 Here at Rydeshopper, we love value.
 It's kind of our thing.
 So, when we got to looking at depreciation values of some of our favorite cars, we got a little excited to share what we found with you, our faithful audience.
 What we found is that some cars are even better at retaining their value than we thought.

 Cars are driven, get dinged up, repaired, and driven some more.
-During that time, they become less valuable, and when you go to trade in or sell that vehicle, you learn the exact price of your time with it.
-Some retain a good deal of value and only depreciate at a minimal rate.
-If your car is on the following list, you have the benefit of a valuable asset if trading in for a new vehicle – or a car that’s worth holding on to.
+During that time, they lose much of their value.
+When you go to trade in or sell that vehicle, you learn the true price of ownership.
+Some makes and models retain a good deal of value, and depreciate at a less than average rate.
+If your car is on the following list, you have one of the Top 9 Cars For Depreciation.
 Here are the value kings and queens.